JamesDargan/JamesDargan.github.io/pages/MNIST/02_combine_kannada_arabic.md

 **Insight 1:**
 Stacking convolution layers and utilizing convolution with stride in place of max pooling do not improve performance.
-Traditional single-layer convolution of appropriate size with a MaxPooling layer performs sufficient.
+Traditional single-layer convolution of appropriate size with a MaxPooling layer performs sufficiently well to prefer for reduced complexity.

 **Insight 2:**
-About 28% of all prediction errors in my test data due to similarity of handwritten digit to those of the other language.
+Of all test prediction errors, 28% derive from confusion across language.
 For example, the single greatest error in classifying Arabic digits came from confusion with the Kannada 0, with a total of 19 false predictions from the test data.
+Similarly, the non-loop style Arabic 2 was often confused with Kannada 7, illustrated below.

 <img src="compare_assets/arab_misclass_as_kan.png?raw=true"/>